zhaobe/nodejs-dev/README.md

 - Node API uses async function calls for concurrency.
 - `addListener` and `on` methods are same.
 - Writing stream example is combined with reading stream, the writer stream isn't printed out.

+## ExpressJS
+- `node expressExample.js` to start server.
+Localhost:3000 in browser for example.